-Available on the FOTONOVELA album ‘A Ton Of Love’
+Available on the FOTONOVELA album ‘A Ton of Love’ via Undo Records

 JOHN FOXX & JORI HULKKONEN Evangeline (2013)

 Foxx and Hulkkonen had worked together previously on various one-off songs like ‘Dislocated’ and ‘Never Been Here Before’ but had never before attempted a body of work with a conceptual theme.
 When the two finally found some collaborative time together, he result was ‘European Splendour’, an EP with a grainier downtempo template than before.
-The lead track ‘Evangeline’ was full of depth, coupled with an anthemic chorus and vibrant exchange of character throughout.
-It was rousing yet soothingly futuristic and otherworldly.
+The lead track ‘Evangeline’ was full of depth, coupled with an anthemic chorus and vibrant exchange of overworldly character throughout.

 Available on the JOHN FOXX & JORI HULKKONEN EP ‘European Splendour’ via Sugarcane Records

 SIN COS TAN featuring CASEY SPOONER Avant Garde (2013)